nhost/hasura-backend-plus/docs/configuration.md

 MIN_PASSWORD_LENGTH=6
 ```

 You can ask HBP to check on [Have I Been Pwned](https://haveibeenpwned.com/Passwords) if the password has been previously exposed in data breaches.
 If so, the registration will fail.
 This option is disabled by default.
+You can change it to:

 ```
-HIBP_ENABLE=false
+HIBP_ENABLE=true
 ```

 ### Additional registration fields